jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/0_Intro.typ

 //
 .
 This work focuses on gaseous hydrogen.
 To achieve a feasible flight range, the hydrogen must be stored under very high pressure.
 A simplified explanation is that gas can be compressed, and high pressure allows for storing comparatively more hydrogen within a given constant volume.
 Due to the high pressure, pressure-resistant hydrogen storage systems are required.

 The obvious approach would be to allocate a secure space for storing hydrogen tanks within the aircraft
 @Eissele2023 @Adler2024.
+Another approach would be to keep the given configuration and add some additional space.
-An illustrative example of how such an placement could look like is provided in @fig_0.
+An illustrative example of the latter is given in @fig_0.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/0_Chap/1_Long_Short.jpeg",